stanford-policylab/opp/py/data_readme_template.md

 - In the raw data, "Traffic arrests" refer to citations without a search.
   "Search arrests" refer to a citation and a search (either before or after the citation).
 "Search stops" refer to searches without a corresponding citation.
+- Additional columns in raw data that may be of interest: officer name.

 ## Burlington, VT
 **Data notes**: